 Juvenile Cases: When the defendant is under the age of eighteen and she is charged with a DUI offense then the defendant’s case might proceed in juvenile court.
 In some cases, the defendant’s case could be transferred from juvenile court to adult court upon the juvenile court judge's approval.
 Whether or not a juvenile DUI case is transferred from juvenile court to adult criminal court depends largely on the defendant’s age (how close she is to 18 years old at the time of the offense), the sophistication of the crime, and the defendant’s criminal record, if any.
 Most criminal procedures are the same in juvenile court as they are in felony court with the major exceptions being that the goal of juvenile court is rehabilitation, not punishment as it is in adult court.
 Also, there is no jury trial if the defendant and the district attorney cannot reach a negotiated settlement.
 Instead the juvenile court judge decides the juvenile's fate after hearing the evidence from district attorney and possibly the defendant's attorney.
 Other differences between juvenile court and adult criminal court can be found at Juvenile Delinquency Court.

 To learn more about DUI cases in California, including the process for both misdemeanor and felony DUI crimes, and common defenses to DUI crimes, contact our criminal defense lawyers.
 Our DUI lawyers have successfully handled hundreds of DUI criminal charges, including charges of VC 23152(a), VC 23152(b), VC 23153(a), VC 23140, and more.
-We offer free consultation and our attorneys are available every day of the week to assist you.
+We offer free consultations and our attorneys are available every day of the week to assist you.
 We are conveniently located in Redlands CA, only a few miles from San Bernardino Criminal Court and San Bernardino Central Detention Center (jail).
 Call today!